andraugust/andraugust.github.io/quantum-examples.md

 <center><img src="quantum/particle_in_box.png" style="object-fit:contain;"></center>

-Because the Schrodinger equation is linear, any linear combination of the $$\psi_n$$ is a solution, so the general solution is
+Because the Schrodinger equation is linear any linear combination of the $$\psi_n$$ is a solution, so the general solution is

 $$